Today – A round up of easy space craft ideas for the under 5s

 2 Making Craters – Science Sparks

-A chance to show how the craters we can see on the moon were made and how different sizes and directions of impact affect the shape and depth of the crater.
+A chance to show how the craters we can see on the moon were made.
+Also how different sizes and directions of impact affect the shape and depth of the crater.

 3 Lunar Landscape Sensory Play – Imagination Tree

-An opportunity to talk about what the astronauts might be doing on the moon or even what it might be like to live there while developing those all important fine motor skills (and who doesn’t need a recipe for moon dust!)
+An opportunity to talk about what the astronauts might be doing on the moon or even what it might be like to live there.
+Of course, while also developing those all important fine motor skills (and who doesn’t need a recipe for moon dust!)

 4 Spaceship Spelling – Here Come The Girls